GLOBAL MARKETS-World stocks slip from six-year high; euro yields fall

 April 16 Cleveland police urged a suspect who they said broadcast video of himself on Facebook killing an elderly man on Sunday to turn himself in to authorities.

-LONDON, April 7 World stocks slipped on Monday from last week's six-year high as technology shares tumbled again, while speculation the European Central Bank will ease policy further pushed down European bond yields.
+LONDON, April 7 World stocks slipped from last week's six-year high on Monday on concerns about technology shares, while speculation the European Central Bank will ease policy further pushed down European bond yields.

-The Nasdaq suffered its biggest decline since February on Friday as investors extended a recent sell-off in high-flying and high-growth shares, mostly in the tech and biotech sectors, on fears that they are overvalued.
-The negative sentiment spilled into Asia on Monday, hitting Japanese tech stocks.
+The Nasdaq suffered its biggest decline since February on Friday as high-flying and high-growth shares mostly in the tech and biotech sectors extended their recent sell-off, with sentiment spilling into Asia.

-The pull-back came after the Dow and S&P 500 indexes hit record highs following March U.S. jobs data that soothed concerns about the health of the economic recovery there but eased fears of an early interest rate hike.
+The pull-back came after the Dow and S&P 500 indexes hit record highs after March U.S. jobs data soothed concerns about the health of the economic recovery there but eased fears of an early interest rate hike.

-World stocks, as measured by MSCI, had enjoyed three weeks of straight gains as easing tensions in the Crimea region of Ukraine encouraged investors to add risks.

-"Markets are overbought over the short term.
-We have seen a decent run after the Crimean situation cool down a little bit and now it's quite natural to see a breather from that level," said Gerhard Schwarz, head of equity strategy at Baader Bank.
+"This could be the start of a 'profit taking' consolidation period.
+People should buy only when the pull-back is done, while it could also be time to hedge the portfolios," said Gerard Sagnier, analyst at brokerage Aurel BGC in Paris.

 SoftBank shares have become very sensitive to moves in U.S. tech stocks ahead of Alibaba's IPO, which is expected to become one of the largest offerings in history.
 SoftBank holds around a 37 percent stake in the Chinese e-commerce giant.

-European stocks were down around 0.8 percent while emerging stocks outperformed with a decline of just 0.15 percent following three weeks of gains.
+European stocks were down around 1 percent while emerging stocks outperformed with a decline of just 0.15 percent following three straight weeks of gains.

-The dollar was slightly lower against a basket of six major currencies.
-The euro rose 0.1 percent to $1.3726.

-Greek debt yields hit a four-year low and German and Italian bond futures rose, extending Friday's rally after a German newspaper said the ECB had modelled the effects of buying a trillion euros of assets to ward off deflation.
+Such speculation boosted German and Italian bond futures, following a rally on Friday after a German newspaper said the ECB had modelled the effects of buying a trillion euros of assets to ward off deflation.

-"Investors are just looking for yield pick-up with the ECB's accommodative stance at this juncture," RIA Capital Market strategist Nick Stamenkovic said.
+"At the moment periphery, especially now we have got this QE talk, is massively supported.
+That's the most obvious trade in town," a trader said.

-U.S. crude oil fell half a percent to $100.66 a barrel after worries about supply disruption eased as Libyan rebels occupying four eastern oil ports agreed to gradually end their eight-month-old blockade.
+U.S. crude oil fell 0.6 percent to $100.50 a barrel after worries about supply disruption eased as Libyan rebels occupying four eastern oil ports agreed to gradually end their eight-month-old blockade.

 The 10-year U.S. Treasury yield stood at 2.720 percent, having fallen on Friday after the jobs report eased concerns about an early interest rate hike.

 Short- and medium-dated Treasuries notes are viewed as most vulnerable to a hike in overnight interest rates, which are currently near zero.
-(Additional reporting by Atul Prakash and Emelia Sithole-Matarise; Editing by Catherine Evans)
+(Additional reporting by Blaise Robinson and Emelia Sithole-Matarise; Editing by Catherine Evans)

 April 16 Cleveland police urged a suspect who they said broadcast video of himself on Facebook killing an elderly man on Sunday to turn himself in to authorities.